-The electrodes outer coating called flux assists in creating the arc and provides a shielding gas on cooling forms a slag covering to protect the weld from contamination.
+The electrodes outer coating called, flux assists in creating the arc and provides a shielding gas on cooling which forms a covering slag to protect the weld from contamination.

 When the electrode is moved along the work piece at the correct speed the metal core deposits a uniformed layer called the weld bead.